Blog Product ManagementThe Complete Guide to Digital Product Management (+ how we do it)

 What is digital product management?

-• Product strategy: Once you know what users want, you need to figure out what to build.
+- Product vision: Once you know what users want, you need to figure out what to build.
 This involves setting goals, prioritizing features based on user needs and budget, and creating a roadmap for the product.

-• Launch: Go-to-market (GTM) strategy is also critical to DPM.
+- Product launch: Go-to-market (GTM) or product delivery strategy is also critical to DPM.
 This includes planning the launch, setting pricing and messaging, and creating marketing plans to drive adoption and usage.

 That said, plenty of founders start off filling this role themselves.